ipspace/netlab/docs/dev/tests.md

-# Automated Tests
+# Automated CI/CD Tests

 *netlab* uses GitHub Workflows CI/CD pipeline, see `.github/workflows/tests.yml` for details.
 The automated tests executed on every push, pull request or merge include:

 * **mypy** static type checking of all Python code in `netsim/` directory
 * Transformation tests ran with **pytest** in `tests/` directory

 You can run the same tests with the `run-tests.sh` script in *tests* directory.
-It's highly recommended you run them before creating a pull request, or we'll have to have a discussion before your PR is merged.
+It's highly recommended you run them before creating a pull request that modifies Python code, or we'll have to have a discussion before your PR is merged.

 ## Transformation Tests